PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 Your API key is the host part of the endpoint, e.g. the `eniqtww30717` in `eniqtww30717.m.pipedream.net`.
 If you attempt to send a request to an endpoint that does not exist, we'll return a `404 Not Found` error.

-We'll also issue a 404 response on workflows with a webhook source that have been [deactivated](/workflows/managing/#deactivating-workflows).
+We'll also issue a 404 response on workflows with an HTTP trigger that have been [deactivated](/workflows/managing/#deactivating-workflows).

 #### Too Many Requests

-If you send too many requests to your Webhook source within a small period of time, we may issue a `429 Too Many Requests` response.
+If you send too many requests to your HTTP source within a small period of time, we may issue a `429 Too Many Requests` response.
 [Review our limits](/limits/) to understand the conditions where you might be throttled.

 If you control the application sending requests, you should implement [a backoff strategy](https://medium.com/clover-platform-blog/conquering-api-rate-limiting-dcac5552714d) to temporarily slow the rate of events.

+## Webhook

+A **Webhook** trigger is an alias for the [HTTP](#http) trigger.
+They are equivalent in every way.
+You can trigger workflows on HTTP requests using either the HTTP or Webhook trigger.

 ## Cron Scheduler